PRP Therapy for Joint Pain: A Natural Alternative Before Surgery | Ascent Healthcare

 • Lifestyle and recovery guidance

-This integrated approach ensures that when we stimulate tissue repair, the body is positioned to maintain that healing long-term.
+This integrated approach ensures that when we support tissue recovery, the body is positioned to maintain that healing long-term.

 Is PRP Right for You?